claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

 - This idea comes from Geepaw Hill.
 It pretty much does what it says on the tin!
 - More from Geepaw [here](https://www.geepawhill.org/2021/09/29/many-more-much-smaller-steps-first-sketch/).
-- Even more in this piece where he describes the benefcits in detail (see below for Rework Avoidance Theory)
+- Even more in this piece where he describes the benefits in detail (see below for Rework Avoidance Theory)
   - https://www.geepawhill.org/2021/11/16/mmmss-the-intrinsic-benefit-of-steps/
   - Summary:
     - Three choices: